oda-hub/doc-handbook/README.md

 ### What did we use before and what's wrong with it

 We used release branches for each version, like **production-V.V**.
 Any bugfixes were applied to these branches.
 In addition, **staging-V.V** were used for ongoing developments in current version.
-Also, for previous versions, **staging-V.V** were used to
+Also, for previous versions, **staging-V.V** were used to preview updates before making them live.
 This worked rather well.

 On github, it is not convenient that current development is in the latest **staging-V.V** branch, whichever it happens to be at the moment.
 To reduce the uncertainty on what is the current version in development, we can just use the **master** branch for merging all new features.